saimj7/Machine-Learning-Algorithms/Support Vector Machines/README.md

 ## Simple Theory
 ## Linear Separability
 - SVMs work on the principle of 'linear separability'.
 As seen from the image above, data points in the plots A & B can be linearly separable by drawing a straight line through them.
 Whereas plot C has a rather different grouping (the XOR problem).
 - This line is often referred as separating hyperplane.
-In general, we are interested in finding a maximum margin hyperplane (i.e., the separable line is at its maximum distance between the two datapoint classes):
+In general, we are interested in finding a maximum margin hyperplane (i.e., the separable line should be at its maximum distance between the two datapoint classes):

 <div align="center">
 <img src=misc/maxmargin.png?raw=true "demo" width=500 >